Encoding the Einstein Equations into an Algebraic Commutator Condition: Example: Electrovacuum Solutions

-It is clear from this form that the $Q\to0$ limit closes the commutator and consequently results in the spacetime being Einstein (\ref{EC}): this coincides with the limit in which Reissner-Nordstr\"om collapses to Schwarzschild, as expected \cite{Hughes2024}.
+The components of $\Delta_{\mu \nu}^{\quad \alpha \beta}$ can be computed explicitly, and there are only two non-trivial (up to symmetry) components (either of which can be used to compute the other via index manipulations):

-In the previous section we argued that the degree to which the commutator $\Delta_{\mu \nu}^{\quad \alpha \beta}$ fails to close is measured by a second commutator between the Hodge dual and a 4-tensor constructed from the field strength, $\tilde{F}$ (\ref{F_Main}).
-Given (\ref{EM_Strength}), we can compute the non-trivial components of (\ref{F_Main}) up to the symmetries (\ref{Symmetries_RHS}) which yields
+It is clear from this form that the $Q\to0$ limit closes the commutator and consequently results in the spacetime being Einstein (\ref{EC}): this coincides with the limit in which Reissner-Nordstr\"om collapses to Schwarzschild, as expected (\ref{EC_Formal}) \cite{Hughes2024}.
+From (\ref{EM_Strength}), the energy-momentum tensor has the following diagonal form after raising an index: